slsa-framework/slsa/docs/spec/draft/source-requirements.md

 A new approval MUST be granted from ALL required reviewers.

 The new approval MAY be granted by an actor who approved a previous iteration.

+### Choose your own adventure: Automated testing

+Summary: The final revision was validated against a suite of vetted automated tests.

+Intended for: All organizations and repositories.

+Benefits: Automatic testing has many benefits, including improved accuracy, error prevention and reduced workload on your human developers.

+Requirements: For each configured automatic test, results MUST be collected by the change review tool and included in the source provenance attestation.

+For example, you may configure a "required GitHub Actions workflow" to run your test suites.
+Only change proposals with a successful workflow run id would be allowed to be submitted.